 We extend a particular welcome to refugees and migrants.
 We also generally share a commitment to finding and building community, showing tolerance to each other, and working for collective liberation.

 Andrými also has a relationship of mutual aid and symbiosis with various organizations that work in line with its values.
 However, based on past experience we don’t associate with political parties.

 Each individual has a slightly different conception of Andrými, and this is as it should be.
 However, there are commonalities.

-Andrými has a radical purpose, specifically facilitating social and environmental justice, human liberation, tolerance and freedom of thought and action.
-It is also radical in its existence and organization, challenging ideas of ownership, hierarchy, and the commodification of our world, and nurturing new kinds of culture, understanding, and social relations.
+Andrými has a radical purpose, specifically facilitating social and environmental justice, human liberation, tolerance, freedom of thought, and action.
+It is also radical in its existence and organization, challenging ideas of ownership, hierarchy, and the commodification of our world, while nurturing new kinds of culture, understanding, and social relations.

 Its name means, amongst other things, “breathing space” – in it you should feel able to take shelter, gather, reflect, learn, organize, and then take that with you when you leave.